DominicJW/hugo-decap-netlify-manual/_index.md

 ---
 title: New title today WOW!
+Ok it did not work first time lets see now
-helloworld2: Hello it seems to be working!
+helloworld2: Hello it seems it may be working!
 ---